 In This Episode:

-We are an independent podcast, so remember and subscribe, rate and review the show wherever you get your podcasts.
+We are an independent podcast, so remember please subscribe, rate and review the show wherever you get your podcasts.
 Have friends that like cult films and can understand Scottish accents?
 Send them a link to the show.
+We rely on you spreading the word.

 How did we do?
 Did we miss something, get something wrong or is there a franchise you’d like us to cover?
 Let us know.
 Comment below or email diminishingpod@